Mozzarella buy online

 Although generally, fresh mozzarella is white, the color may vary to a slightly yellow, depending on what the animals eat.
 Italian mozzarella is a semi-soft cheese.
 Normally it is served the day after it is produced because of the high moisture content, but it is possible to conserve it in brine for up to a week or even longer if it is sold in vacuum-sealed packages.

 Italian mozzarella can be eaten in different ways: Caprese Salad is made up of Italian mozzarella, sliced tomatoes and basil, pizza is made using mozzarella, several pasta dishes use mozzarella as well, but it can also be eaten by itself.

 History of Mozzarella di Bufala

-The first historic documents comes from the 12th century, the monks of the San Lorenzo in Capua monastery offered to the pilgrims a cheese called “mozza” or “provatura” (when smoked), accompanied by a slice of bread: in that period the the buffalos were increasingly appreciated for their milk and where bred in Campania Region in the coastal plains of the Volturno and the Sele rivers,
+The first historical documents come from the 12th century, the monks of the San Lorenzo in Capua monastery offered to the pilgrims a cheese called “mozza” or “provatura” (when smoked), accompanied by a slice of bread: in that period the buffalos were increasingly appreciated for their milk and where bred in Campania Region in the coastal plains of the Volturno and the Sele rivers,

-There is a great evidence from the 14th century that demostrate the commercialisation of buffalo milk derivates, usually destined for the prosperous Neapolitan and Salerno markets.
+There is a great evidence from the 14th century that demonstrate the commercialization of buffalo milk derivates, usually destined for the prosperous Neapolitan and Salerno markets.
 For obvious reasons of viability, the only ones reaching them were the “mozze” and, above all, the “provature” the smoking of which extended the product’s commercial life.

-The expression “mozzarella” appears for the first time in a text by the Papal court chef Barolomeo Scappi in the 1570.
+The expression “mozzarella” appears for the first time in a text by the Papal court chef Bartolomeo Scappi in 1570.